ToruNiina/AWKesome/README.md

          -f lib/BestFit.awk src/RMSDCalculator.awk -v ref="./data/sh3_native.pdb" \
          -v movie="./data/sh3_native.movie" > sh3_rmsd.dat

-or with AWKesome::wrapper,
+or with AWKesome wrapper,

-    $./src/awkesome pdb bestfit ./src/RMSDCalculator.awk "./data/sh3_native.pdb" \
+    $awkesome pdb bestfit ./src/RMSDCalculator.awk "./data/sh3_native.pdb" \
               movie="./data/sh3_native.movie" > sh3_rmsd.dat

-And compare CafeMol's ts file.
+If you want to test, compare the result and CafeMol's ts file.

-Because ts file rounds the values, you find the difference between them at a quick glance, but these are almost same if my scripts runs correctly on your environment.
+Because ts file rounds the values, you find the difference between them at a quick glance.
+But don't worry.

 __NOTE__: This calculates only whole structure.
 Not each chain.

-## Features for Developper
+## Features of Library

 AWKesome provides these useful awk functions.